jonathanstowe/XDG-BaseDirectory/README.md

 due to the differences between Python and Perl 6 it may do some things differently.

-It provides a set of facilities for discovering the location configuration and data of applications.
+It provides a set of facilities for discovering the location of the configuration and data of applications.

 I split this out from the XDG module as it has more general usefulness and no external dependencies.